apreus/paris-project-exhibition/_paris-project-exhibition/pci_69.md

 ---
 pid: pci_69
-label: Marne
+label: Photo of a battlefield in the Marne between Souain and Perthes in May 1915
-object_type: contextual images
+object_type: contextual-images
 note: 196-97
 word_tag: Marne
 item: Marne